rio-damanik/marketplace-testnew/README.md

 - **Category Management**: Organize products into categories.
 - **Order Management**: Process customer orders efficiently.

+## Technology Stack

+This application is built using the following technologies:

+- **Frontend**: React (with JSX)
+  - The frontend is developed using React, a popular JavaScript library for building user interfaces.
+JSX is used for templating, allowing for a more readable and expressive syntax when creating UI components.

+- **Backend**: Node.js, Express, MongoDB
+  - The backend is built on Node.js, a JavaScript runtime that allows for server-side development.
+Express is used as the web application framework, providing robust features for building web and mobile applications.
+MongoDB is utilized as the database to store application data, offering a flexible and scalable solution.

 ## Detailed Usage

 ### Backend Usage